-Everything tagged with #post-renovation
+Everything tagged post-renovation

 Shortly after finishing the new kitchen, we saw a commercial for Martha Stewart.
 We were stunned to realize that we had unknowingly (I swear!) built Martha Stewart's kitchen....except we have a better countertop.
 But in terms of "look and feel" Martha and ourselves are in agreement.
 This is either very good or very bad.
 After spending any amount of time in the kitchen, you will be forced to agree that we nailed it.
 Especially on a summer day, the doors open to the backyard, everyone hanging around the island without me having to yell, "GET OUT OF MY WAY!
 I'M COOKING."
 You will soon forget you are in Manhattan.
 Let's take a tour through the kitchen with David, shall we?